dtrelogan/react-formstate-fp-demo/README.md

-# react-formstate-functional-demo
+# react-formstate-fp-demo

-A demo of react-formstate-functional
+A demo of react-formstate-fp